SeanFeldman/azure-events-wishlist/README.md

 - **Propose new event suggestions** by opening a new issue
 - **Vote for an event** that you'd like to be supported by giving a :+1: on the issue
+- **Discuss events** to provide valuable information to the Microsoft service teams

 ## Examples